 • Fresh gnocchi – make sure to choose good quality Italian gnocchi for the best results.
 To make them from scratch, check out my Homemade Ricotta Gnocchi recipe.

-• Crushed canned tomatoes – I love the ones from the Italian brand Mutti (affiliate link).
+• Crushed canned tomatoes – I love the Italian brand Mutti (affiliate link).
+I use it all the time like in my Pici All’Aglione as it has the freshest, brightest flavor.

 • Mozzarella cheese – the traditional Italian version is made with Fior di Latte Mozzarella, a local type of Mozzarella from Campania made from cow’s milk instead of buffalo.
 However, Mozzarella di Buffala will work perfectly too.
 Just make sure to choose a good quality Mozzarella, and you’ll be good to go!

-• Parmigiano Reggiano – I find the final dish tastier with aged Parmigiano Reggiano, but the choice in yours!
+• Parmigiano Reggiano – I find the final dish tastier with aged Parmigiano Reggiano, but the choice is yours!

 • Fresh basil – flavors the tomato sauce with its delicate peppery, anise notes.